SafeHome.org may receive compensation from some providers listed on this page. Learn More

 While we strongly recommend professional monitoring, we wish Brinks offered a free self-monitoring option.
 Most DIY systems, such as SimpliSafe, let customers use their equipment without monthly fees, but professionally installed systems like Brinks require a subscription.
 If you’re looking for self-monitoring, check out our guide to the best home security systems with no monthly fee.

-Finally, I wasn’t all that impressed with the SkyBell doorbell camera offered by Brinks.
-It only offers 720p HD video quality, which doesn’t really compare to the 1080p HD of most doorbell cams on the market today.
-Their outdoor security camera is a bit better, with improved image quality and ease of use.
-Brinks also offers an indoor 1080p HD camera if you want to keep an eye on things inside. for $199.
+The SkyBell doorbell camera delivers 1080p HD video quality, bringing it in line with most doorbell cameras on the market today.
+The outdoor security camera is a bit better, with improved image quality and ease of use.
+Brinks also offers an indoor 1080p HD camera.

 Brinks home monitoring depends entirely on the size of the package you select.
-Generally speaking, though, it’ll run you between $39.99 to $49.99 per month.
-Keep in mind, the industry standard is around $25.
-The costs with Brinks are a little steep.
+Generally speaking, though, it’ll run you between roughly $39.99 to $49.99 per month.
+For context, the industry average hovers around $25 to $50 per month, so Brinks sits at the higher end of that range.

 Pro Tip: If you’re worried about upfront costs, Brinks offers equipment financing options, allowing you to spread payments over time with approved credit.